 Due to the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.
-Additionally, widespread economic uncertainty, slowing capital and consumer spending, indeterminate credit markets, volatile equity returns and the entry of powerful new entities such as sovereign wealth funds into the global investment landscape could have effects on the fair values of such investments in the future periods.
+Additionally, widespread economic uncertainty, slowing capital and consumer spending, indeterminate credit markets and volatile equity returns could have effects on the fair values of such investments in the future periods.
 As part of the valuation process, the Managing Investment Partner considers whether any investments are permanently impaired.
 The impact of a permanent impairment is the realization of the loss from unrealized depreciation on investments.
-There were no impairments recorded during the three months ended March 31, 2012 and 2011.
+There were no impairments recorded during the six months ended June 30, 2012 and 2011.